|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 2) Water cooled reactors have a potentially dangerous condition known as transient void formation in which when the coolant pressure drops steam bubbles form in the reactor fuel tubes.
 These steam bubbles reduce the heat transfer capacity and reduce the reactor reactivity.
 To compensate for the reduced reactor reactivity the water cooled reactor power control system may automatically withdraw control rods to maintain the desired power setpoint.
 Then if the cooling feedwater temperature suddenly drops or the cooling water pressure is restored the steam voids can rapidly collapse leading to a reactor explosion due to prompt neutron criticality.
 The causes of void formation include coolant circulation failure or coolant pressure drop due to a pipe rupture, a pump failure or a loss of pump power.
 By contrast the contemplated FNRs rely on natural circulation of low pressure primary liquid sodium which has a boiling point about 380 degrees C above the maximum liquid sodium operating temperature.
 Hence in a liquid sodium cooled FNR there is no issue of transient void formation.

-The FNR fuel geometry is chosen such that void formation in the primary liquid sodium will stop the nuclear chain reaction, regardless of the amount of insertion of the active fuel bundle control portion into its surround portion.
-Unlike in a water cooled reactor there is no automatic rapid change in fuel geometry to compensate for void formation.
-Void formation causes a chain reaction shutdown.
+The FNR fuel geometry is such that void formation in the primary liquid sodium prevents heat extraction from the nuclear fuel which stops the nuclear chain reaction.
+Unlike in a water cooled reactor there is no automated change in fuel geometry that increases reactor power in the presence of void formation.

 4) During severe accident conditions water cooled reactors vent radioactive gases to the atmosphere.
 By contrast in FNRs the only radioactive gases present remain sealed inside steel fuel tubes.

 5) Most existing water cooled power reactors rely on mechanical pumps for primary coolant circulation.
 Loss of coolant or loss of coolant pumping are constant and potentially dangerous threats.
-By contrast the FNR design contemplated herein uses highly reliable natural sodium circulation for primary cooling.
-At worst loss of pump power causes diminishment in earthquake tolerance.
+By contrast the FNR design contemplated herein uses multiple highly reliable natural sodium circulation loops for primary sodium cooling.

 7) Water cooled reactors generate large amounts of spent fuel containing highly radiotoxic transuranium actinides.
 By contrast FNRs eliminate transuranium actinides by fissioning them.